Meet our Veterinary Staff

 Playing hopscotch around the world, Nik moved to the East Tennessee area approximately ten years ago after growing up in the Catholic Church.
 He came to us with lots of experience in customer service ranging from event planning to outreach programs and currently heads up Village’s outreach programs.
 He currently calls Oak Ridge home with his wife, Kayla and two children, Marc and Bella, as well as a furry ninja known as Kai.
 When he isn’t working he enjoys spending time working on DIY projects, scrolling through Pinterest, writing and reading.
 If you ever attend a pet-friendly event drop by the Village Vet booth and you’re sure to find him and our other event guru, Christine, handing out goodies and talking about veterinary healthcare.

 Angelia McMillan, Client Care Representative

 Angelia is a native of Knoxville, Tennessee, where she spent her early career years working administrative positions in an office setting.
 She followed her passion and moved to Denver, Colorado to attend Bel-Rea Institute of Animal Technology, which was followed by several years working in the veterinary field.
 Angelia joined us in August 2014 after a short period working in the Customer Service industry.
-She shares her home with 7 cats, and when she's not working she enjoys spending time with her family and friends, attending UT football games and riding motorcycles.
+She shares her home with 4 cats and a very rambunctious dog.
+When she is not working she enjoys spending time with her friends, volunteering at her church and attending UT football games."